-BRADENTON, Fla. - University of California San Diego senior Savanna Forry finished 19th in the high jump on the second day of the 2017 NCAA Division II Outdoor Track and Field Championships, Friday at IMG Academy Stadium in Bradenton, Florida.
+BRADENTON, Fla. - University of California San Diego senior Savanna Forry finished 19th in the high jump on the second day of the 2017 NCAA Division II Outdoor Track and Field Championships Friday at IMG Academy Stadium.

 The three-day competition is co-hosted by the University of Tampa and IMG Academy.
 UC San Diego has a total of three student-athletes present at this year's meet.

-"Savanna did not have the success at Nationals she was looking for tonight but has had an amazing four year run with many moments in the sun," said head coach Darcy Ahner.
-"She has been an exemplary team leader and captain that has been nothing short of spectacular".
+"Savanna did not have the success at nationals she was looking for tonight, but has had an amazing four-year run with many moments in the sun," said women's head coach Darcy Ahner.
+"She has been an exemplary team leader and captain who has been nothing short of spectacular."